Yasmim

-Yasmim Assis Ribeiro (born 28 October 1996) is a Brazilian professional footballer who plays as a defender for Real Madrid and the Brazil women's national team.
+Yasmim Assis Ribeiro (born 28 October 1996) is a Brazilian professional footballer who plays as a defender for the Brazil women's national team.

 Club career

-São José

 Yasmim made her league debut against Ferroviária on 10 September 2014.
 She scored her first league goal against Vasco da Gama on 1 October 2014, scoring in the 32nd minute.

-First spell at Corinthians

-Yasmim made her league debut against São Francisco on 12 March 2017.
+Yasmim made her league debut for Corinthians against São Francisco on 12 March 2017.
 She scored her first league goal against Rio Preto on 27 October 2018, scoring in the 7th minute.
 Yasmim's performances saw her win the Brasileirão 2018 award at left back.